xtrul/motioncam-player/README.md

   numbers so you can verify them.
 - Encoder parameters, metadata values, and the detected CFA pattern are written to `prores_export_log.txt` so you can verify exactly how the clip was processed.
+- The export now attempts to use Vulkan hardware frames for color conversion.
+- At the start of each export the log prints either `MODE = GPU` or `MODE = CPU`.
+- If the Vulkan path fails to initialize it will automatically fall back to the CPU pipeline.
+- Check `Logs/prores_export_log.txt` to confirm the chosen mode and timing.
 - If the resulting `.mov` only contains audio, check the log for **"No video frames encoded"**.
 This means the frame conversion failed and no video packets were written.